cugos/cugos.github.com/meetings/_posts/2022-10-19-cugos_monthly.md

 lat:  47.6229
 lng: -122.3224
 category: meetings
 notes: Will find a near by bar/pub to socialize after our meeting has concluded !
-Sorry no virtual access for this meeting for now, but as promiosed we will work hard to make this happen too in the future
+Sorry no virtual access for this meeting for now, but as promised we will work hard to make this happen in the near future
 ---
 Real in person Meeting !